airbnb/javascript/react/README.md

         }),
       };
     ```
-  - When a component's proptypes can be used in multiple components, export it as a `const` from the component file.
+  - When a component's proptypes can be used in multiple (3 or more) components, export it as a `const` from the component file.
     ```
       export const statusPropTypes = {
         active: PropTypes.bool.isRequired,